 Are you aware of the safety features of your saw?

 Most new saws have safety features such as low kick back, kill switches, handguards, throttle locks, chain brakes, and chain catchers.
 Know where these are located and how they are used for effectiveness.
 Also, look for brands that highlight these features.

-Top 5 Best Chainsaw Reviews
+Our Top 5 Best Chainsaw Reviews for Homeowner Use Explained

 With all the many different options available, there are a few best chainsaws on the market that I would recommend, especially for consumer use.
 This doesn’t mean there aren’t any other quality chainsaw brands or models available, but the following chainsaw reviews are from some top ratings and can provide you with a good overview of what is available.
 This allows you a decent comparison between a few top rated brands and styles.